ricardoemerson/create-flutter-widgets-and-classes/README.md

 ![Usage](images/wrap-with-observer.gif)

-## If wrap fails and breaks the code
+## If wrap fails and breaks the code?

 In some widgets structures by positioning the cursor over the widget which will be surrounded by new widget may cause breaking the code.